sikonn/changingmoments/themes/blowfish/exampleSite/content/docs/homepage-layout/index.md

 ## Thumbnails

 Blowfish was built so it would be easy to add visual support to your articles.
-If your familiar with Hugo article structure, you just need to place an image file (almost all formats are supported bue we recommend `.png` or `.jpg`) that starts with `feature*` inside your article folder.
+If your familiar with Hugo article strucutre, you just need to place an image file (almost all formats are supported bue we recommend `.png` or `.jpg`) that starts with `feature*` inside your article folder.
 And that's it, Blowfish will then able to both use the image as a thumbnail within your website as well as for <a target="_blank" href="https://oembed.com/">oEmbed</a> cards across social platforms.

 [Here]({{< ref "thumbnails" >}}) is a guide with more info and a [sample]({{< ref "thumbnail_sample" >}}) if you want to see an example.